Henry Callahan

 Henry Callahan was born in Athens, GA in 1947.
 His parents had met at the University of Georgia prior to World War II.
 In 1953, the Callahan family moved to LaGrange, GA.

-“I began my education and was encouraged to pursue my interest in art with courses at the local art association, and through private tutoring with Marge Schilling who helped me develop my interest in painting by exploring relationships between color and form,” he explains.
+“I began my education and was encouraged to pursue my interest in art with courses at the local art association, and through private tutoring with Marge Schilling, a protege of Jackson Pollock’s wife Lee Krasner, who helped me develop my interest in painting by exploring relationships between color and form,” he explains.

 Despite his love for painting, he studied Architecture at Auburn University.
 Finally, Art won out and he transferred to Auburn's School of Art where he studied Visual Design with a minor in Painting.
 “I flourished in this environment especially with the encouragement of my painting professor Hugh O. Williams, who was inspirational and a dominant figure in my life by encouraging my understanding of color relationships and texture,” he says.